 Wander along the Spokane River from Riverfront Park towards the University District and enjoy beautiful sculptures along with a great view of the Spokane River.
 There are 21 pieces of sculpture art along the sculpture trail.

 Spokane has a huge assortment of great local stores to visit.
 One of the things that have really impressed me over the 10+ years I have lived in Spokane is how focused locals are in supporting each other.

 One of our favorite local brands is Dandles Candles!
 Keep an eye out for these great candles at local markets and boutiques.
 Dana does amazing things in her workshop to create amazing candles that look so good and smell even better.

 Spokane has a great variety of local wineries with tasting rooms right downtown.
 You can walk from your hotel or park downtown and visit multiple wineries easily in an afternoon.

 Check out our post on Arbor Crest Winery for a great place to enjoy a picnic and view over Spokane.

 Visit Greenbluff for local produce and fun

 Depending on the time of year there is always something happening at Greenbluff.
-From the harvest festivals to Christmas tree farms plus local fruits and veggie.
+From the harvest festivals to Christmas tree farms plus local fruits and veggies.
 We try to go out at least once every summer to stock up on local produce.

 If you need a moment to soak in the gorgeous scenery and just relax head to Manito Gardens.
 Especially in the spring and summer when the flowers are in bloom and absolutely gorgeous.
 Don't miss the rose gardens, dahlias, Japanse gardens, and conservancy.
 There are 90-acres of beautiful flowers and plants to explore.